 Paris is plagued by a series of so-called vampire killings in which young women have been abducted and found drained of their blood.
 Journalist Pierre Lantin is determined to solve the killings and obtains key information ahead of the police.
 Pierre’s investigation forces the scientist behind this, Professor Julien du Grande, to fake his own death and go into hiding in the crypt at the castle of his cousin Duchess Margherita.
-After a big blunder, Pierre is forced by his editor to cover the society ball held by the duchess during which her niece Giselle makes it clear she wants him.
+After a big blunder, Pierre is forced by his editor to cover the society ball held by the duchess.
+During the course of this, the duchess’s niece Giselle makes it clear she wants him.
 He rejects her because of the way the duchess’s similar obsession destroyed his father.
-However, as his investigation draws closer to the castle, it is discovered the duchess is using a serum derived from the abducted girls to keep herself young.
+As Pierre’s investigation draws closer to the castle, he makes the discovery that the duchess is using a serum derived from the abducted girls to keep herself young.

 Even more than that, I Vampiri sets down the Gothic style that the 1960s films drew on – brooding castles and old houses, decaying hallways and dungeons, the rich and moody black-and-white photography, the femme fatale (who would usually be played by Barbara Steele) and the obsession with age, beauty and disfigurement that runs through many of the films.

-The other thing that we also have is a murder investigation plot that acts as a frame to lead into the story and often makes what is happening seem more mundane than the eerily atmospheric work that Riccardo Freda clearly wants to open up into.
-The result feels more like a thriller that has one foot in the mad scientist films of the 1940s that occasionally stumbles towards moments of Gothic brilliance.
+The other thing we also have is a murder investigation plot that acts as a frame to lead into the story and often makes what is happening seem more mundane than the eerily atmospheric work that Riccardo Freda clearly wants to open up into.
+The result feels more like a thriller with one foot in the Mad Scientist films of the 1940s that occasionally stumbles towards moments of Gothic brilliance.

 The title I Vampiri (which is usually what the film is known as in English and translates as ‘The Vampires’) is incongruous as there are no vampires or blood-drinking, at most scenes where we are told (although are never shown) that women are found drained of their blood by what we later learn is a scientific means.
-If anything, the film falls more into the vein for surgical horrors obsessed with disfigurement and rejuvenation experiments that we saw a couple of years later with the French classic Eyes Without a Face (1959) and Italian copies such as Atom Age Vampire (1960).
+If anything, this falls more into the vein of films about surgical horrors featuring surgeons obsessed with disfigurement and rejuvenation experiments that we saw a couple of years later with the French classic Eyes Without a Face (1959) and Italian copies such as Atom Age Vampire (1960).